 What are the recent and forecasted trends in prescription drug spending?

-Prescription drug spending growth slowed in 2017 following rapid increases in 2014 and 2015, when expensive new specialty drugs came to market.
-An updated chart collection looks at past, present and forecasted trends in prescription drug spending with a focus on the role of specialty drugs.
-It compares drug spending with spending on overall health and on out-of-pocket spending for doctor and hospital care, and it tracks out-of-pocket costs for drugs in relation to what is paid by private insurance and Medicare.
+Prescription drug spending growth slowed again in 2020 after increasing rapidly in 2014 and 2015, when expensive new specialty drugs came to market.
+An updated chart collection examines historical and projected trends in retail prescription drug spending and use, with a focus on the role of specialty drugs.

 Washington Offices and Barbara Jordan Conference Center: 1330 G Street, NW, Washington, DC 20005 | Phone 202-347-5270